zazum/vscode-docs/docs/python/debugging.md

 ### `module`

-Provides the ability to specify the name of a module to be debugged, similarly to the `-m` argument when run at the command line.
+Specifies the name of a module to be debugged, similarly to the `-m` argument when run at the command line.
 For more information, see [Python.org](https://docs.python.org/3/using/cmdline.html#cmdoption-m)

 ### `python`